Note on privacy: Client identifiers and sensitive details have been anonymised/redacted.

 Summary for busy readers

 A national boiler‑maintenance company in France had acquired 40+ independent firms.
 The country CEO (non‑technical) needed control over fast‑growing servers, networks, providers and services—serving over 300 concurrent users out of 1,200 employees, including field technicians.
-I was hired to take end‑to‑end responsibility for IT coordination and integration, excluding budget ownership and group reporting.
-I coordinated vendors, unified systems, migrated data, maintained operations, recruited a Level‑1 technician and supervised his monitoring/supervision project.
+Brimbor Consulting was hired to take end‑to‑end responsibility for IT coordination and integration, excluding budget ownership and group reporting.
+Our consultant coordinated vendors, unified systems, migrated data, maintained operations, recruited a Level‑1 technician and supervised his monitoring/supervision project.
 Outcome: a unified, governable IT landscape, smooth migrations with operational continuity, and a platform ready for the parent group’s later datacentre move.

 Client context